riceric22/riceric22.github.io/group.md

 title: People
 ---

-Although I have yet have any official students in my group, I have had the fortune of working with the following students here at UPenn:
+Although I have yet have any official students in my group, I have had the fortune of being able to work with the following students here at UPenn:

 + [Aaditya Naik](https://www.seas.upenn.edu/~asnaik/)
 + [Adam Stein](https://www.seas.upenn.edu/~steinad/)